What is Educator Misconduct?

 What type of complaints does the Office of Professional Practices Services pursue?

-The scope of what may be investigated by the Office is defined by Florida Statute and State Board of Education Rule.
+The scope of what may be investigated by the Office is defined by Florida Statutes and State Board of Education Rule.
 Only supported violations of the statute and Principles of Professional Conduct the Education Profession in Florida may be investigated by the PPS.

 Example 1: Teacher Mr. Jones, in an attempt to quiet 2nd grade student Mark, placed duct tape over Mark’s mouth and this allegation was supported by written witness testimony.